Goncalo287/PSR_Robutler/README.md

 # PSR_Robutler

-"Robutler project introduces the world of robotic system simulation.
+Robutler project introduces the world of robotic system simulation.
 It works in tandem with the Gazebo environment simulator to simulate an apartment.
-The Robutler project facilitates communication between the entire system and ROS, a collection of frameworks that simplify the process of simulating robotic systems."
+The Robutler project facilitates communication between the entire system and ROS, a collection of frameworks that simplify the process of simulating robotic systems.

 <p align="center">
   <img src="https://www.hipersuper.pt/wp-content/uploads/2012/12/Universidade-de-Aveiro.jpg">